sparcians/map/README.md

 ## Cloning MAP

-Clone MAP with the --recursive option to also clone the git submodules:
+Clone MAP with the `--recursive` option to also clone the git submodules, and `--branch map_v2` to clone the latest stable v2.  `master` branch of Sparta should never be used (development).

-- `git clone git@github.com:sparcians/map.git --recursive`
+- `git clone git@github.com:sparcians/map.git --recursive --branch map_v2`

 ## Building MAP